miklevin/MikeLev.in/_posts/2022-12-20-pipulate-to-be-a-foss-seo-awesome-list-pre-installed-on-linux-server.md

 headline: "Making Day-to-Day Work Easier with Pipulate: A FOSS SEO Awesome List Pre-Installed on Linux Server"
 description: I'm working on a project called Pipulate, and I've been editing everything all at once to make day-to-day work easier.
 I'm using Jekyll as the static website generator, but I'm considering switching to Hugo.
 I've also made my logo into an animated gif and used it in the headline of my main site, and I'm documenting the fact that Pipulate is a full Linux server.
 Come check out my project and see what I'm up to!
 keywords: Pipulate, FOSS, SEO, Awesome List, Pre-Installed, Linux Server, Jekyll, Hugo, Animated GIF, Script, Day-to-Day, Project, Static Website Generator, Logo, Headline
-categories: headline, script, pipulate, seo, jekyll
+categories: script, pipulate, headline, jekyll, seo
 permalink: /blog/pipulate-to-be-a-foss-seo-awesome-list-pre-installed-on-linux-server/
 layout: post
 ---